stefan-caraiman/demo-kubernetes/README.md

 Small demo application deployed within GKE(Google Kubernetes Engine) with Terraform and Helm.

-# About the projects(Git submodules) used in this demo project:
+# About the projects used in this demo project:

 ## Terraform-gke